Maryland-in-Barcelona Housing Options Overview

 Students wishing to live with Spaniards should consider the homestay option for a greater level of immersion.

 Housing Fee for Pisos (Apartments):The housing fee for pisos varies based on specific assignment.
 Assignments will be made on a first-come, first-serve basis according to the submission of the Housing Preference Form.
 Final cost can be confirmed by the Education Abroad Advisor, once housing assignments are completed.
 The housing fee for apartments includes: all utilities, internet access, access to on-site laundry machines, and linens and towels.
+For standard pisos/apartments, the estimated cost for Spring 2024 is approximately $3120.
+For upgraded pisos/apartments, the estimated cost is approximately $4,206-5,148.

 Engaging with Spanish Culture while living in a Piso